When you're shopping for a new car there are lots of different finance options to consider.

 This is the most important consideration to make, and something you must be happy with before signing on the dotted line.
-Make sure the loan is affordable for you, and that you can still afford all your other existing commitments and essentials like your mortgage, bills and cost of living.
+Make sure the loan or finance option is affordable for you, and that you can still afford all your other existing commitments and essentials like your mortgage, bills and cost of living.
 Think about whether your financial circumstances may change in the future, and whether you’ll be able to afford the repayments then.

 If you’re worried you might be getting into financial difficulties, contact Citizens Advice – they’ll be able to give you the right advice for your circumstances.